A Short Story:

 All of them spun round to look at the other figure.
 Still hooded, it was a female voice and a very annoyed one by the sound of it.

 Having won their attention, the voice from the hood continued, more gently this time.
 “It is not our way to make you feel uncomfortable, my young friends.”
-She raised her hands to to the rim of her hood and slowly lowered it down to rest upon her shoulders.
+She raised her hands to the rim of her hood and slowly lowered it down to rest on her shoulders.

-Roger took a an involuntary breath, the two girls were equally surprised.
+Roger took an involuntary breath, the two girls were equally surprised.